rust-lang/rfcs/text/3127-trim-paths.md

 When the `--remap-path-prefix` option is passed to rustc, source path prefixes in all output will be affected by default.
 The `--remap-path-scope` argument can be used in conjunction with `--remap-path-prefix` to determine paths in which output context should be affected.
-This flag accepts a comma-separated list of values and may be specified multiple times.
+This flag accepts a comma-separated list of values and may be specified multiple times, in which case the scopes are aggregated together.
 The valid scopes are:

 - `macro` - apply remappings to the expansion of `std::file!()` macro.
 This is where paths in embedded panic messages come from
 - `diagnostics` - apply remappings to printed compiler diagnostics